wrkzk/wos/README.md

-Ensure that the proper `gcc` is installed, then clone the project
+Ensure that `nasm` is installed, as well as the `i686-elf-gcc` cross compiler, then clone the project

 ```bash
   git clone https://github.com/wrkzk/wos.git